runrig-coop/the-runrig-plan/overview.md

 user's private computer, it is still _their computer_ in a very real sense, with full governance rights over the infrastructure hosting their data, in addition to individual protections under the terms of service.
-Secondly, while it could in fact be used as a file system, it holds even greater potential as a source of structured data, like an SQL database or even more modern low-code databases like NocoDB, a _libre_ alternative to Airtable.
+Secondly, while it could in fact be used as a file system, its true potential lies in being a source of structured data, like an SQL database or even more modern low-code databases like NocoDB, a _libre_ alternative to Airtable.
 This gives it the power to integrate more readily with a myriad of existing services via its API.